 Part of the reason heroin is so addictive is the physical and mental problems experienced when the individual stops using it.
 Heroin withdrawal can cause severe discomfort to a user.
 Here are some of the most common withdrawal symptoms users and addicts experience when they try to stop using heroin:

 Because heroin affects the pleasure centers of the brain, training in new pleasurable activities is needed to help the individual return to a drug-free life.
 Rehab is always recommended after detoxing from heroin.
 This gives the brain time to re-calibrate and gives the person a way to discover what drew them to heroin and find healthy alternatives for handling their problems.

 Some of the Risks of Heroin Abuse

-There are considerable risks connected to heroin and there are good reasons people instantly think of it as deadly.
+There are considerable risks connected to heroin, and there are good reasons people instantly think of it as deadly.
 Unfortunately, these facts are either not known to some or are not enough to deter them from trying the drug.
-Some of these risks are:
+Some of these risks of heroin abuse are: